trevorbicewebdesign/Mothership/README.md

 ### Zelle
 This payment method is essentially a digital version of "Pay by Check".
 Once the payment has been confirmed, an administrator will need to manually update the status of the payment to confirmed.

+### Pay By Check
+This payment method allows clients to pay invoices by mailing a physical check.
+Once the check is received and processed, an administrator will need to manually update the status of the payment to confirmed.
+This method is ideal for clients who prefer traditional payment methods or do not use digital payment platforms.

 ---

 # Helpers